nikihosseinian/Running-Arm-Motion-Classification/README.md

 This code modifies the EmbeddedML system developed by Charles Zaloom.

 Key modifications include:
-- Using the gyroscope data source for a motion pattern consisting of two rotations, instead of one.
+- Using the gyroscope data source for recognizing a motion pattern consisting of two rotations instead of one.
 - Using the event timing data source as a feature for classifying motion patterns.
-- Creating a user interface for training and executing a system for recognizing arm motions in running.
+- Creating a user interface for training and executing a system for classifying arm motions in running.